-However, if it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
+Otherwise, take it as soon as you remember, and then go back to taking it as you would normally.

-Do not take a double dose to make up for the dose that you missed.
+Do not take a double dose to make up for the dose you missed.